MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/xaml-theme-resources.md

 <TextBlock Text="Caption" Style="{StaticResource CaptionTextBlockStyle}"/>
 ```

-For guidance on how to use the UWP type ramp in your app, see [Typography in UWP apps](../style/typography.md).
+For guidance on how to use the Windows type ramp in your app, see [Typography in Windows apps](../style/typography.md).

 ### BaseTextBlockStyle